 This week I took yet another trip to Paris.
 Instead of the usual tourist hotspots, I spent this trip in and around Belleville, in Arrondissements 19 and 20.
-It’s not that I don’t love Montmartre and the Latin Quarter, however I wanted to encourage myself to go somewhere different and to get a feel for the Parisian’s Paris, rather than hang out in the same places.
+It’s not that I don’t love Montmartre and the Latin Quarter, however I wanted to encourage myself to go somewhere different, rather than hang out in the same places.

 Belleville is a melting pot of nationalities, with a small Chinatown huddled around the metro.
 Then as you walk further on it opens up into a whole international mix of North African, Jewish, Sri Lankan and Indian shops and restaurants.

 I immediately liked the neighbourhood.
 Belleville has a very local feel about it.
 If I were forced to move to Paris (ha, if only) then this is where I’d pick to live.
 Montmartre is too expensive and too touristy and the Latin Quarter is similarly overdone, but Belleville felt very Parisian.
 I spent my time walking through the parks, buying baguettes from the local boulangeries and enjoying the local street art and galleries.
 I felt no urge to go and join the tourist hordes at the Louvre or Eifel Tower, although if you do it is all only five or so stops on the metro.

 The area is well catered for in parks.
 The huge Buttes Chaumont, on the site of an old quarry, has wonderful views over the city (not so great whilst I was there due to heavy cloud base, but still impressive).

 The smaller Parc Belleville is nice too.
 Plus I came across a little impromptu film set at the top (the area is a popular place for filmmakers apparently).